openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 - A token without an explicit scope of authorization is issued if the user does not specify a project and does not have authorization on the project specified by their default project attribute.
+- Role assignment to a domain can be optionally specified to inherit the assignment to the owned projects.

 What's New in Version 3.0
 -------------------------